WojciechMatuszewski/programming-notes/aws-solutions-architect.md

   - S3 Glacier / Glacier Deep Archive: used for data archiving, where you would keep files for a loooong time.
 Retrieval time is configurable (**Deep Archive is locked on 12hr retrieval time though**)

+##### Versioning

+- S3 have the notion of versioning: **stores all versions of an object including all writes even if you delete it!**

+* After **enabling** versioning, it **cannot be disabled**, only suspended

+- Remember that with versioning your previous versions persists on the bucket.
+This can lead to exponential growth of size when editing big files.

+* When an object is deleted, **bucket may seem empty** but that's not the case.
+You just placed a _delete marker_ on that object (thus creating a new version).
+Your **previous versions are still there!**.

+- You can restore your deleted objects by **deleting a delete marker**.

+##### Life-cycle rules

+- can be used to **transition objects to different TIER of storage after X amount of time**, this can be placed on current and previous versions.

+* With life-cycle there is notion of expiration.
+Basically your objects can be **expired after X amount of time**.
+Object can be in a _expired state_ where it will wait to be permanently deleted.

+- Can be used with **conjunction with versioning**.

+##### Storage Gateway

+- Physical/virtual device which **will replicate your data to AWS**.

+* There are 3 flavours of Storage Gateway
+  - **File Gateway** : used for storing files as object in S3.
+  - **Volume Gateway**: used for storing copies of hard-disk drives in S3.
+  - **Tape Gateway**: used to get rid of tapes.

 ### Snowball